 Anantha Shekhar

 Anantha Shekhar serves as senior vice chancellor for the health sciences and the John and Gertrude Petersen Dean of the School of Medicine at the University of Pittsburgh.
-He is a nationally recognized educator, researcher, administrator and entrepreneur with major contributions in medicine and life sciences.
+He is an internationally recognized educator, researcher and entrepreneur who has made significant contributions to medicine and the life sciences.